 Children who have an identified disability or are in need of a referral for such identifications follow a process through the School Psychologist.
 All students are 3 years of age before entering the program.
-Children who live outside the Mayfield City School District must have a hearing impairment to be eligible for the program.
 Eligibility is determined by the Rules for the Education of Preschool Children with Disabilities Served by Public Schools (Chapter 3301-31).
 Our program follows mandated state and local placement procedures.
 A team of staff professionals reviews the needs of each child to determine the appropriate placement.